d2si/sovereign-keys/README.md

     cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
     aws cloudhsmv2 create-hsm --cluster-id $cluster_id --availability-zone $(aws ec2 describe-availability-zones --output text --query "AvailabilityZones[0].RegionName")b
     ```
-12. Reconfigure SSL ([AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started-ssl.html)) to create a new client certicate and key.
-It **IS mandatory** for `Sovereign Keys` to work even if the CloudHSM documentation deems it optional.
-This step will yield the `ssl-client.crt` certificate that you must copy in the CodeCommit repo: `sovereign-instances/cloudhsm-conf/ssl-client.crt`.
+12. Reconfigure SSL (doc ref: [AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started-ssl.html)) to create a new client certificate and key.
+It **IS mandatory** for `Sovereign Keys` to work even if the CloudHSM documentation deems it optional:
+    ```sh
+    openssl genrsa -out ssl-client.key 2048
+    ```
+    ```sh
+    openssl req -new -sha256 -key ssl-client.key -out ssl-client.csr
+    ```
+    ```sh
+    openssl x509 -req -days 3652 -in ssl-client.csr -CA customerCA.crt -CAkey customerCA.key -CAcreateserial -out ssl-client.crt
+    ```
+    This step yield the `ssl-client.crt` certificate that you must copy in the CodeCommit repo: `sovereign-instances/cloudhsm-conf/ssl-client.crt`.
 Keep the `ssl-client.key` somewhere safe.

 Let's make a short pitstop here.
 After going through the CloudHSM cluster creation, you should have the retrieved the following pieces of information:
 - The Security Group of the CloudHSM cluster yield at step 1: `Cluster Security Group ID`
-- The certificate of the self-signed root CA created at step 5: `customerCA.crt`
+- The certificate of the self-signed root CA created at step 4: `customerCA.crt`
-- The client certificate used to connect to the HSMs created at step 9: `ssl-client.crt`
+- The client certificate used to connect to the HSMs created at step 12: `ssl-client.crt`
-- The corresponding secret key also created at step 9: `ssl-client.key` (/!\ SECRET /!\\)
+- The corresponding secret key also created at step 12: `ssl-client.key` (/!\ SECRET /!\\)
-- The `PIN` for the Crypto User (CU) created at step 8, which is a single value composed as follow: *\<cu-login>:\<cu-password>* (/!\ SECRET /!\\).
-For example, if you created the CU *sk-user* with a password *Password1* then the `PIN` is *sk-user:Password1*.
+- The `PIN` for the Crypto User (CU) created at step 9, which is a single value composed as follow: *\<cu-login>:\<cu-password>* (/!\ SECRET /!\\).
+For example, if you created the CU *skuser* with a password *Password1* then the `PIN` is *skuser:Password1*.

-If you miss any of the previous 5 pieces of information, please verify you followed every previous installation steps correctly.
+If you miss any of the previous 5 pieces of information, please verify you followed every previous installation step correctly.

 Some of those informations are not secrets and will be added to your CodeCommit repository: